Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: Quantum criticality and thermopower

-The variation of thermopower $S/T$ have been used to characterize the nature of the QCP in non-Fermi-liquid (NFL) heavy-fermion compounds \cite{KimPepin}.
-In the case of a spin-density-wave criticality, the $S/T$ is roughly symmetric around QCP.
-Also, it was shown that $S/T$ near the magnetic quantum critical point has a similar variation as $C_e/T$ \cite{PaulKotliar}.
-The low energy quasi-2D spin fluctuations with a 2D ordering wave vector and a 3D Fermi surface, lead to hot regions on the FS.
-The electrons are strongly renormalized in these regions because of the enhanced scattering on nearly critical SF.
-This leads to the following expression for the specific heat or entropy per particle: $C_e/N \propto T(1/\epsilon_F \omega_S) \ln(\omega_S/\delta)$.
-Here, $\omega_S$ is the energy of the spin fluctuations, $\epsilon_F$ is the Fermi energy, $\delta$ is the mass of SF and it measures the deviation from the QCP.
-The logarithmic $T$-dependence of specific heat is different from the Fermi-liquid behavior in which $C_e \propto T$.
-Analogously, the expression for thermopower based on critical 2D-SF is $S \propto T(1/\epsilon_F \omega_S) \ln(\omega_S/\delta)$ \cite{PaulKotliar}.
+The variations of thermopower $S/T$ have been used to characterize the nature of the QCP in non-Fermi-liquid (NFL) heavy-fermion compounds \cite{KimPepin}.
+In the case of a spin-density-wave criticality, the $S/T$ is roughly symmetric around the QCP.
+Also, it was shown that $S/T$ near the magnetic quantum critical point has a variation similar to $C_e/T$ \cite{PaulKotliar}.
+The low-energy quasi-two-dimensional (2D) spin fluctuations with a 2D ordering wave vector and a three-dimensional (3D) Fermi surface lead to ``hot'' regions (with a high scattering rate) on the Fermi surface \cite{RoschNFL}.
+The electrons are strongly renormalized in these regions because of the enhanced scattering on nearly critical spin fluctuations.
+This leads to the following expression (taken from Ref. \cite{PaulKotliar}) for the specific heat or entropy per particle:

+Here, $\mathcal{N}(0)$ is the density of states at the Fermi energy $\epsilon_F$, and $g_0^2$ is the bare coupling between the electrons and spin fluctuations.
+The energy of the spin fluctuations is given by $\omega_S$, where $\omega_S \sim W$, the bandwidth of the conduction electrons, while $\delta$ is the mass of the SF and it measures the deviation from the QCP.
+The logarithmic $T$ dependence of specific heat is different from the Fermi-liquid behavior in which $C_e \propto T$.
+Analogously, according to Ref.~\cite{PaulKotliar}, the expression for thermopower based on critical 2D SFs is

 One can write $\delta$ as $\delta = \Gamma(p - p_c) + T$, where $\Gamma$ is an energy parameter and $p$ is an experimental parameter (doping, pressure or magnetic field) that can be tuned to the critical value $p_c$.
 This means that the QCP can be approached by changing the temperature or other parameters in the system.
-In the former case, when $T > \Gamma(p - p_c)$, $S$ in the proximity to QCP has a dependence $S/T \propto \ln(1/T)$, qualitatively different from the FL behavior $S/T \propto const.$ \cite{PaulKotliar}.
+In the former case, when $T > \Gamma(p - p_c)$, $S$ in proximity to QCP has a dependence $S/T \propto \ln(1/T)$, qualitatively different from the FL behavior $S/T \propto$ const. \cite{PaulKotliar}